Tax Liens – What You Need to Know.

 - Lastly, the IRS will subordinate their lien if the new loan reduces the monthly mortgage payment, allowing the taxpayer to increase their monthly payments to the IRS to pay off the tax.

-Our firm represents taxpayers in a variety of tax issues, including back taxes, audits and the resolution of IRS notices.
+Our Atlanta-based firm represents taxpayers in a variety of tax issues, including back taxes, audits and the resolution of IRS notices.
 When the issue includes a federal tax lien, we collaborate with mortgage brokers, bankers and real estate agents to get homes sold or refinanced, generally resulting in a favorable resolution of the tax debt.

 The need for good taxpayer representation is exploding.
 Be sure to work with a firm that knows how to handle these cases.